ethanny2/threejs-es6-webpack-barebones-boilerplate/README.md

 *Side Note: In webpack < 4 there are already intelligent defaults in place for creating chunks that fit web performance best practices.
 [Learn more](https://webpack.js.org/plugins/split-chunks-plugin/)
 #### Caching
+If a new build produces a new file name that differs from the version in the user's cache it will trigger a redownload of that content.
 Once your site has been deployed to a server a common technique is to add a hash within the file name (e.g script.7e2c49a622975ebd9b7e.js) and then change the hash value _ONLY IF_ the contents of the file changed.

 This ensures the visitor will only download files that change from build to build and have the rest served from their cache for better performance.
-This is a process known as _cache-busting_ and is very easy to configure and use in webpack 4.
+Using unique hashes to explicitly force the user to redownload certain files is called _cache-busting_ and is very easy to configure and use in webpack 4.
 In combination with code splitting this is a very powerful tool to keep your live site fast for returning visitors.
 [Read more](https://webpack.js.org/guides/caching/)

 #### Output substitutions